maxjustus/sinatra-authentication/readme.markdown

-### A little sinatra gem that implements user authentication, with support for Datamapper, Mongomapper, Sequel and Rufus-Tokyo
+### A little sinatra gem that implements user authentication, with support for Datamapper, Mongomapper, Mongoid, Sequel and Rufus-Tokyo

 ## INSTALLATION:

-in your sinatra app simply require either "dm-core", 'sequel', "rufus-tokyo" or "mongo_mapper", "digest/sha1", 'rack-flash' (if you want flash messages) and then "sinatra-authentication" and turn on session storage with a super secret key, like so:
+in your sinatra app simply require either "dm-core", 'sequel', 'rufus-tokyo', 'mongoid' or "mongo_mapper", "digest/sha1", 'rack-flash' (if you want flash messages) and then "sinatra-authentication" and turn on session storage with a super secret key, like so:

     require "dm-core"